ErnieE5/ee5_util/README.md

 Environment
 -----------

 The code is developed using clang++ under Debian Wheezy running under Parallels and tested on a native server.
+Recently I have also started verifying the builds against the compiler included with Visual Studio 2013.
+It figures that there are "quirks."
+Fewer than expected, but still enough to be annoying.
+Good job MS.

+Neither platform is 100% "perfect."
+There are missing features from the GNU headers in 4.7 (and still in 4.8!).
+MS doesn't have a clean slate either. cl 17.00.60610.1 and the headers have a few missing features too.
+Nothing major (Whew!) on either platform YET.

+I expect the most issues with the divergence between POSIX and Windows API's for async-io.
+(Yeah, that is going to be painful.)

 Info: